History of Forex Trading

 Automated Forex Trading Platforms

-Most widely used platform for forex trading is MetaTrader4, also known as MT4.
-It provides its own automated trading platform with a propriety scripting language MQL4/MQL5 which is an object oriented language such as C++.
+Most widely used algorithmic trading platform for forex trading is MetaTrader4, also known as MT4.
+It provides its own algorithmic trading platform with a propriety scripting language MQL4/MQL5 which is an object-oriented language such as C++.
 MT4 also has in-built robots and strategies which can be used directly for trading.
 Starting automated trading in forex using any trading or back-testing platform requires certain knowledge and skill sets.

 Learning About Forex Trading Strategies

-Though retail investors can make profits using in-built technical indicators and robots on automated trading platforms, it is advisable to understand the science behind trading strategies to be able to understand the risks involved in the highly risky forex market.
-The strategies should be back tested on sufficient historical data and improvised based on various market conditions.
+Though retail investors can make profits using in-built technical indicators and robots on algorithmic trading platform, it is advisable to understand the science behind trading strategies to be able to understand the risks involved in the highly risky forex market.
+The strategies should be backtested on sufficient historical data and improvised based on various market conditions.
 It is very important to understand the underlying statistical and stochastic models behind these strategies to be able to tweak them for better risk controls and enhanced profits.